-- 1. Have students think of sounds (other than words) that have a meaning associated with them.
+- Have students think of sounds (other than words) that have a meaning associated with them.
 On the board, make a list of the sounds they name.
 (Examples: The doorbell means someone is at the door.
 The phone ringing means someone wants to talk to you.
-A gunshot starts a horse race.
 A whistle stops action in a basketball game.
 A fire alarm tells people to go outside.
-A bell tells students to line up after recess.) - 2.
-Next, ask students to think of gestures that have a meaning associated with them.
+A bell tells students to line up after recess.) - Next, ask students to think of gestures that have a meaning associated with them.
 On the board, make a list of the gestures they name.
-(Examples: a

-- wave, an "okay" gesture, a "shush" gesture, a thumbs-up, football signals such as "touchdown," baseball signals such as "out" and "safe," and scubadiving signals such as "out of air.") - 3.
-Discuss ways that people who don't speak the same language can communicate with each other. - 4.
-Explain that ASL is a non-verbal language that's used by many hearing impaired people (and others).
+(Examples: a wave, an "okay" gesture, a "shush" gesture, a thumbs-up, football signals such as "touchdown," baseball signals such as "out" and "safe," and scuba-diving signals such as "out of air.") - Discuss ways that people who don't speak the same language can communicate with each other. - Explain that ASL is a non-verbal language that's used by many hearing imparied people (and others).
 Teach students the ASL alphabet.
-Help them learn to finger-spell their names and other words.
+Help them learn to finger-spell their names and other words. - 5.
+As a class, make up your own signs for some of the things that you frequently need to communicate to each other.
+(For example, students can make up signs for you to tell them to line up, to sit down, or to wash their hands.
+They can make up signs for telling you that they are finished with a project, that they have a question, or that they need an object.)
+Try using the signs instead of talking.